the following is extracted from a recent conversation on social media:

 As for narratives, there is no getting around that.
 Everybody has at least one.
 Agendas and ideologies maybe a little more suspect but often they are just terms for the other guy’s creative vision.
 There is no need to add post-structuralism as a cover for Marxism, they are parallel and intersecting traditions in the academy.
 I think what you are talking about is what I mentioned in my first comment, that young people are increasingly ignorant of history and divorced from the contexts of ideas.
 This may have something to do with postmodernism, I agree.
 I don’t think it is as extreme as Paglia suggests.
 Foucault was not as historically myopic as she claims.
 But there are those that are.
 They tend to be my least favorite.
 Vattimo, Rorty, etc….

-But yes downplaying grand narratives definitely prevents getting a deeper sense of history and context.
+Downplaying grand narratives definitely prevents getting a deeper sense of history and context.
 This is definitely one of postmodernism’s weaknesses.
 But it was never meant to be a master discourse.
 It is mostly the culturally illiterate Americans that take deconstruction and make a religion out of it.
 But we do need larger narratives to connect and make sense of different narratives, and history is crucial for that.
 This is why the cutting edge in academic theory is taking on aspects of the modernist tradition and analytic philosophy, with their desire for systematic philosophy and combining it with postmodernism’s talent for addressing critical contextual limitations.
 My favorite contemporary philosopher Manuel Delanda wrote a Deleuzean book of history called “A Thousand Years of Nonlinear History”.
 Him and others like his friend the Heidegger influenced Graham Harman, and other realists in England are offering fertile alternatives to Marxist Utopianism, where there are definite historical processes, but they are understood topologically not teleologically.
 But you can find all of that in Deleuze’s attack on Marxist orthodoxy 30 years ago, or in other forms within the Marxian tradition itself which has had a long history of self critique of its utopianism.

-I hear you.
-But we can be critical of something and still appreciate it.
+We can be critical of something and still appreciate it.
 In fact as any reader of Nietzsche knows, critique and respect go hand in hand.
 Paglia asserts in the video that she is an atheist but considers religion the pinnacle of culture.
 I don’t see the problem as one of excess but of shallowness and insincerity.
 People would rather find an excuse to dismiss all of Western culture than take the time to understand its problems, challenges and achievements.
 Similarly Peterson seems to want an excuse to dismiss a whole half century of Western culture rather than doing the important work of answering the challenge for the future it sets up.
 I had similar feelings about postmodernism when I was young, but thankfully I took the time to understand it as best I could and it lead me to new worlds.
 The answer isn’t a return to Modernism, to archetypes and Jung, to naive realism and canonical narratives but to embrace the chaos of a world in transformation and find patterns and connections in the complexity.

 Paul Feyerabend, one of my great heroes who could be considered

 a postmodernist, went all the way into the chaos and emerged with one of my favorite quotes “There is no idea no matter how ancient or absurd that cannot add to our knowledge”.
 This is true multiculturalism, not enforced diversity codes.
 It critiques everything and finds value in everything.
-It is only in that chaos that the deeper patterns emerge, which as been the story in the system sciences I look to for the future.
+It is only in that chaos that the deeper patterns emerge, which has been the story in the system sciences, which I look to for the future.
 The deeper truths have been emerging out of the chaos for this past half century of post-classical science and postmodern culture.
 Granted most people aren’t paying attention, but the spirit is there in the New Age, no matter how shallow it may be at times.
 Though not in its romantic Jungian versions, but rather the new mythologies of esoteric science and its scifi cosmology.
 It was Steiner and Reich not Jung who pointed this direction.
 Jung merely appropriated romanticism into rationalism; Steiner, as the great critic Owen Barfield claimed, developed Goethe and Coleridge’s Romantic spirit to its fruition.
 The New Age should move past Jung and the mythopoetic aesthetic and turn that intellectual energy towards its crazy and creative UFO fringe, where all the new myths are being formed.
 At least that is what I am doing.

 Skepticism to me is more of an emotional reaction than a sign of any insightful critical intelligence.
 Real thinking demands a realism that embraces the virtual, the abstract.
 No thought is without reality.
 Some have more value and reality than others, but that is partly made by decision.
 We decide what ideas to invest life in.
 My favorite Derrida quote is instructive: “form fascinates when one no longer has the force to understand force from within itself. that is, to create”